boscoh/sassin/readme.md

 ### Imports

-A handy little command is `@import` that - surprise surprise - imports an external `sassin` file into the current `sassin` file.
+A handy little command is `@import` that - surprise surprise - imports an external `.sass` file into the current `.sass` file.

 So let's say you have a `night.sass`: